East Craigs

 East Craigs is a residential district of Edinburgh located in the north-west of the city, on the western flanks of Corstorphine Hill.
-It lies next to the green belt, and prior to development was a working farm.
+It lies next to what remains of the green belt, and prior to development was a working farm.

 Development of the area began in 1922 when East Craigs Farm was purchased by the Scottish Agricultural Science Agency (SASA) as a centre for agricultural research.
 However, much of the land was made available to housing developers from the 1930s onwards.
-It neighbours West Craigs (which is much less developed, at present), Maybury, Drumbrae and Corstorphine.
+It neighbours West Craigs (which is much less developed, at present), Craigmount, Maybury, Drumbrae and Corstorphine.

 History

 "Craigs" is an old Broad Scots word for rocks, derived from Celtic, and it is named in contradistinction to nearby "West Craigs".
 Corstorphine Hill was formerly known as "Corstorphine Craigs".

 The oldest building in East Craigs is East Craigs House (55°56′56″N 3°18′36″W), built in 1768 with a semi-octagonal stairwell added c.1800.
 It once formed part of the now-demolished SASA complex, and has recently been restored as part of the new residential development there.
-New developments of small family-sized houses and low-rise flats were built in the 1970s and 1980s.
+New developments of small family-sized houses and low-rise flats were built in the 1970s and 1980s and more since the 2000s.

 In the neighbouring estate of Craigmount which is part of Corstorphine and was developed before the Second World War, there are numerous bungalows and spacious family houses.

-Craigmount High School is situated between East Craigs, Corstorphine and Drumbrae and serves the East Craigs area.
+Craigmount High School is situated between East Craigs, Corstorphine and Drumbrae and serves the East Craigs area, amongst others.
 It was built in 1970 to alleviate pressure on surrounding secondary schools.
 A new building opened at the beginning of the 2003 academic year, built on the old playing fields of the original school.
 East Craigs Primary School was built in 1979 to accommodate an influx of families moving into newly built housing nearby.
 The nearest Roman Catholic schools are Fox Covert R.C.
 Primary School and St.Augustine's High School.

 The Bughtlin Burn flows through the area.
 The names of many roads and developments in East Craigs reflect the area's farming past, e.g. Hayfield, Mearenside, Burnbrae.